FartyPants/Training_PRO/README.md

 - Ability to change Stop Loss during training
 - different modes of checkpoint auto saving
 - Function to Check Dataset and suggest parameters such as warmup and checkpoint save frequency before training
+- Graph Training Loss in interface
+- more custom schedulers

 ### Notes: